Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 1. Gastric lavage

-2. Eliminate toxins from the body
+2. Removing toxins from the body

 After gastric lavage, sorbents are taken to remove toxins from the body.